digao-dalpiaz/DzListHeader/readme.md

 So, I have been working on this component, and I decided to share it, because it's very useful.

-In addition, the ListHeader displays a scroll bar when the columns oversizes the visible area. :)
+In addition, the ListHeader displays a scroll bar when the columns oversizes the visible area. :smile:

 ## Installing